 - Repetitive stress injuries

 These types of workplace injuries are also the most dangerous types of injuries.
 Not only do they incur unbearable pain, but they make it difficult for workers to re-enter the job market and/or participate in daily activities.
-Therefore, if you experience a workplace injury, you should contact a work injury lawyer to assist you with either filing a necessary workers’ compensation claim.
+Therefore, if you experience a workplace injury, you should contact a work injury lawyer to assist you.

 If you are injured at work, the first thing that you should do is notify your employer.
 Most companies have specific guidelines for filing workplace injury reports.
 You should do this immediately.
 Next, you should visit a physician.
 Have the medical professional document the type of injury, the medication and/or treatment prescribed, and the anticipated treatment plan.
 Finally, you should contact an experienced work injury lawyer for assistance.
 If you wish to file a claim or lawsuit for your workplace injury, you will need the guidance and support of an experienced attorney.